hamidhamidani/hamidhamidani/_pages/Research.md

 category: work
 ---

 My research focuses on stellar cataclysmic events such as neutron star mergers and gamma-ray bursts (GRBs).
 In particular, I study the dynamics of astrophysical jets launched by these explosive phenomena and their electromagnetic counterparts.
-Below is a summary of selected projects.
+Below is a summary of my work (intended for a non-expert reader).

 ---